Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Perturbations of the 2D Euler equations

 When $A$ is not of the above form, we will use Theorem 2.1 to prove a mild ill-posedness result for (5.1)-(5.2) (in other words, to show that $\omega$ \emph{does not} satisfy a maximum principle).
 The reason that we will not be able to prove the strong ill-posedness is that the non-linear term starts to play a prominent role once the vorticity grows.
 As a special case, we consider the following system:

-Notice that the right side of this equation is a drag term--it causes the energy of the system to decrease.
-A simple computation shows that $|\omega|_{L^2}$ should also be decreasing.
-Therefore, on the level of kinetic energy, we should expect this system to behave 'better' than 2-D Euler.
-It turns out that this drag term ruins the conventional well-posedness proof for 2-D Euler.
+Notice that the right-hand side of this equation is a drag term--it causes the energy of the system to decrease.
+A simple computation shows that $|\omega|_{L^2}$ is also decreasing.
+Therefore, on the level of kinetic energy, we should expect this system to behave "better" than 2-D Euler.
+It turns out that this drag term destroys the conventional global well-posedness proof for 2-D Euler as well as the Yudovich theory.
 Upon passing to the equation for the vorticity we get:

 In particular, using (5.6), where $R_{2}$ is the Riesz transform with symbol $\frac{-i\xi_{2}}{|\xi|}.$